Traditional Ancient Chinese Hairstyles History

 During this period, men's hairstyle was relatively or quite loose, hair was spread out.

-Until the Zhou Dynasty, the existence of rituals was established and the hairstyle was rigidly defined.
+Until the Zhou Dynasty, the of rituals was established and the hairstyle was rigidly defined.
 Adult men were required to bun their hair, that is, to comb their hair to the top of their heads and bun it up.
 The noblemen usually wore a crown to fix it, while the casual style is wrapped with a headscarf.

 Traditional Ancient Chinese Hairstyles History-25